Publications

 Media

 “A time when men were men?
-Ancient masculinity, Achilles, and the deceptive claims of the Alt-Right,” ABC Religion and Ethics, May 29th, 2023.
+Ancient masculinity, Achilles, and the deceptive claims of the Alt-Right,” ABC Religion and Ethics, May 29th, 2023 (shortlisted for the Australasian Association of Philosophy Media Prize, 2024).

-“Aristotle in the age of consent: why the emphasis on “purity” in Opus Dei schools is misplaced - and ultimately dangerous,” ABC Religion and Ethics, March 15th, 2023.
+“Aristotle in the age of consent: why the emphasis on ‘purity’ in Opus Dei schools is misplaced - and ultimately dangerous,” ABC Religion and Ethics, March 15th, 2023 (shortlisted for the Australasian Association of Philosophy Media Prize, 2024).